RiveryIO/airflow_sample_dags_rivery/README.md

 ### 2. river_check_status.
 Contains DAG code to check the status of a river provided the run_id.
-Must trigger dag with config file in the format
+Must trigger dag with config file in the format:

 {"run_id": "<your_run_id>",
 "access_token": "<your_access_token>"}